-Currently, the Hospital is a licensed 25-bed rural general acute care hospital with a critical access designation.
+Currently, the Hospital is a licensed 25-bed rural general acute care hospital with a critical access designation (a Critical Access designation requires hospitals to provide emergency care necessary to meet the needs of its patients or outpatients.
 The Hospital serves not only the residents of the city but also travelers on Interstate 40, Highway 95, residents of the lower Mohave Valley, AZ, and approximately 3,100 square miles of the outlaying area of San Bernardino County.
 The Hospital provides a fully-staffed, 24-hour emergency department with physician on duty.
 The Hospital also has airship capabilities and is Medicare certified.
 The Hospital's billing remains in the hands of a third party collection agency, HRG.
 Due to geographical proximity to another state, managing the process is complex and requires specific skill sets not readily available in the area.
 This past year, the Hospital entered into an agreement with a local hospice home to provide care for their patients on a per diem basis reimbursement.